magento/merchdocs/src/system/saas.md

 ### Create SaaS Identifiers {#createsaasenv}

 {:.bs-callout-info}
-If you do not see the **Commerce Services Connector** section in the Adobe Commerce configuration, you need to install the desired Commerce Service, such as [Product Recommendations]({{ site.devdocs_url }}/recommendations/install-configure.html).
+If you do not see the **Commerce Services Connector** section in the Commerce configuration, you need to install the desired Commerce Service, such as [Product Recommendations]({{ site.devdocs_url }}/recommendations/install-configure.html).

-To create a SaaS Identifier, request the Magento API key from the Adobe Commerce license holder for your store.
+To create a SaaS Identifier, request the Commerce API key from the Commerce license holder for your store.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.